mdoege/PyTuroChamp/README.md

 Here are some differences between PyTuroChamp (PTC) and Turing's paper machine (TPM):

-The bonus for castling has been increased in PTC.
-TPM never wants to castle, even when castling is considered (e.g. by Stockfish) the best move by far.
-Engines that do not castle are usually defeated quickly, so the bonus was increased.

 A piece-square table (PST) was added, so e.g. PTC will keep its king and queen on the back rank and advance its pawns.
 Without a PST, TPM has a tendency to e.g. move its queen all over the board during the opening repeatedly and generally not advance its pawns very much.
 I assume that Turing, had he implemented his TPM on a computer, would have noticed these problems quickly and implemented something analogous to a PST.
 (The fact that TPM as given in the paper plays 1. e3 whereas Turing in his example game has it play 1. e4 may be considered a justification for the need for a PST.)

 Search depth is different: In his TPM, Turing used a 2-ply brute force search plus selective search (quiescence search).
 In PTC, a 4-ply brute force search plus a more simple and restrictive selective search are used.
 However, the influence of small deviations in search depth do not seem to make a big difference in playing strength, so any differences in play are probably fairly subtle.